OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 ## Components Overview

 Components are snippets of HTML and CSS that can be used in any application as a skin for common UI elements like Textfields, Toggle Switches, Lists, and People Pickers.
 Fabric's components exist in Microsoft products today and are used by millions of customers.
-Components can be manipulated fairly easily, and in this tutorial, we will be tweaking a few of them.
+Components can be manipulated fairly easily, and, in this tutorial, we will be tweaking a few of them.

 Now, let's get started building our application.